Adorable Free Fabric Doll Pattern – Meet Katy!

 Preparing the Body and Skirt Pieces:

-1. Cut out the paper pattern pieces for the body, head, arms, and legs on pages 8-10 here.
+1. Cut out the paper template pieces for the body, head, arms, and legs (see the download link above).

 From the fabric for the head, arms, and legs, cut: